matluz20/anyservice-awscode-docker/README.md

 #### `CI_ENV_PATTERN`
 **optional**

 Add additionals environment variables patterns to pass vars to codebuild when matching a given prefix.
 Each pattern separated by a pipe character `|`.
-Defaults to `CICI_|GITLAB_` when using Gitlab-CI and `BITBUCKET_` when using Bitbucket
+Defaults to `CI_|GITLAB_` when using Gitlab-CI and `BITBUCKET_` when using Bitbucket

 ---